|The winner of The Moth Art Prize 2019|Geraldine Swayne

 Gallery, the Jerwood and the Barbican in London.

-You can read about him in this article 'Winner of The Moth Art Prize 2019 "speaks directly of our menacing times"' in the Irish Times.
+You can read about her in this article: 'Winner of The Moth Art Prize 2019 "speaks directly of our menacing times"' in the Irish Times.

 ‘I am very honoured to receive The Moth Art Prize.
 It feels pretty rare to be